grea09/color/doc/article.jfpda16.md

 This means that $\pi$ is a solution if all preconditions of $G$ are satisfied.
 We can satisfy these preconditions using operators iff their preconditions are all satisfied and if there is no other operator that threatens their supporting links.

 First, we need to prove that @eq:recursivevalidity holds on LOLLIPOP initialization.
 We use our hypothesis to rule out the case when the input plan is invalid.
-The @alg:safeproperplan will only solve open conditions in the same way subgoals do it.
-Thus, safe proper plans are valid input plans.
+The @alg:safeoperatorgraph will only solve open conditions in the same way subgoals do it.
+Thus, safe operator graphs are valid input plans.

 Since the soundness is proven for regular refinements and flaw selection, we need to consider the effects of the added mechanisms of LOLLIPOP.
 The newly introduced refinements are negative, they don't add new links: